hringbauer/Boechera_Analysis/README.md

 Load the unphased, row SNP-data.
 Do preliminary analysis: Site Frequency Spectrum, Heterozygosity

 In Image_Analysis:
-Some saved figures of the output
+Some figures of the output